tezos/tezos-mirror/docs/api/openapi.rst

 - :src:`docs/api/paris-mempool-openapi.json` (version 20.3)

-Quebec RPCs
+Qena RPCs
 -----------

-The OpenAPI specifications for RPCs which are specific to the Quebec (``PsquebeC``) protocol proposal can be found at:
+The OpenAPI specifications for RPCs which are specific to the Qena (``PtQenaB1``) protocol proposal can be found at:

-- :src:`docs/api/quebec-openapi.json` (version 21.0~rc1)
+- :src:`docs/api/qena-openapi.json` (version 21.0~rc1)

-The OpenAPI specifications for RPCs which are related to the mempool and specific to the Quebec protocol proposal can be found at:
+The OpenAPI specifications for RPCs which are related to the mempool and specific to the Qena protocol proposal can be found at:

-- :src:`docs/api/quebec-mempool-openapi.json` (version 21.0~rc1)
+- :src:`docs/api/qena-mempool-openapi.json` (version 21.0~rc1)

 Alpha RPCs
 ----------